h2oai/wave/website/blog/2021-02-19-ml-release.md

 tn, fp, fn, tp = confusion_matrix(y_true, y_pred).ravel()
 ```

-Since we don't have confusion matrix component inside Wave (yet) we need to construct the table using markdown.
+Since we don't have a confusion matrix component inside Wave (yet) we need to construct the table using markdown.
 We align the `tn`, `fp`, `fn` and `tp` based on description [here](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html) into the template:

 ```py
 template = '''